maramara/maramara.github.io/_projects/bun.md

 ### Target audience

 - Hiring managers
 - Team leaders
 - Job candidates
 - Team members

 ## User research and ideation

 We conducted 20+ user and customer development interviews to get key insights into pain points of team leaders in team management and hiring.
+Interviews were done in person or remotely.
 We used those to create our personas and map their user journey.

-We conducted design sprints to discover:
+The whole team then conducted design sprints to discover:

-- What’s the best approach for quiz usability aimed at team members and job candidates
+- What's the best approach for quiz usability aimed at team members and job candidates
 - What kind of actionable insights might help team leaders and hiring managers to improve teams
-- What kind of information would team members like to see about the team they’re in
+- What kind of information would team members like to see about the team they're in

 ![Research notes](/assets/img/bun/bun-res.jpg)
 *Research notes*